Prince Adolphus (1795 ship): Capture

-On 9 June 1798 a French privateer of 14 or 18 guns captured Prince Adolphus as she was sailing from Lisbon to Falmouth.
+On 9 June 1798, a French privateer of 14 or 18 guns captured Prince Adolphus as she was sailing from Lisbon to Falmouth.
 The next report was that she had been purchased and had arrived back at Lisbon.
 The privateer was Tigre, of Morlaix.
 (Note: Tigre is probably a privateer of unknown homeport, of 55 men and 8 guns, that captured on 11 August 1798.
 British records show that Tigre was under the command of Stephen Bonaventure Aggaret.
 She was armed with eight 4-pounder guns and eight swivels.
 She had a crew of 31 men, having put another 22 men aboard the prizes that she had taken in the eight days since she had left Groire.)
 Her captain took off the captain and crew, except for the steward, but let the passengers (General and Mrs. Pigot, 20 army officers, and ten others) remained after they gave him their word that they would not attempt to recapture Prince Adolphus.
 The privateer offered to ransom Prince Adolphus for £8000, but her captain refused.
 A prize crew of a prize master, four men, and six boys then took over the packet with orders to steer to the nearest Spanish port.
 After three days at sea, the passengers negotiated with the prize master who agreed that in return for $17,000, he would take Prince Adolphus to Lisbon.
 She arrived there on 23 June.
 Prince Adolphus, Captain Henry Fenner, arrived back at Falmouth on 24 September.

 The story is a little more complex.
 The only officer of Prince Adolphuss crew that the privateer left aboard her was the surgeon, Mr. Bullock.
 It was he who negotiated with the prize master and promised that the Post Office would pay when she reached Lisbon.
-(The price he negotiated, $17,000, which translated to about £4000, i.e., half the amount the privateer captain had proposed.)
+(The price he negotiated, $17,000, translated to about £4000, i.e., half the amount the privateer captain had proposed.)
 At Lisbon the agent for the packet service informed Bullock that Parliament had just passed a law declaring it high treason to remit money to any person owing obedience to the French government and that they would be subject to being hanged, drawn, and quartered if they paid the money.
 The agent contacted the Postmaster General, who consulted with various ministers.
 The decision was to pay the promised amount and that a clause would be inserted in a forthcoming Act of Parliament indemnifying all concerned in the transaction.
 The prize master was paid and he and his men left, full of praise for the honourable treatment they had received; the prize master wrote to the French Minister of Marine asking that Captain Boulderson be immediately released, which occurred.

-Captain John Boulderson, Jr. was appointed on 24 August 1803 to command Prince Adolphus.
+Captain John Boulderson, Jr. was appointed on 24 August 1803, to command Prince Adolphus.